geospatialem/tools/Programming.md

 * [JavaScript Event KeyCodes](http://keycode.info)
 * [Prettier](https://prettier.io/playground): Opinionated Code Formatter.
 * [Everything Easy is Hard Again](https://frankchimero.com/writing/everything-easy-is-hard-again), _blog post_
+* [The Great Divide, Two-front end devs are sitting at a bar.
+They have nothing to talk about](https://css-tricks.com/the-great-divide), _blog post_ on the reality of development today.
+The basis for imposter syndrome today?

 ## Bootstrap
 * [TWBSColor](http://work.smarchal.com/twbscolor/index.php): Generate your own Bootstrap navbar.